doobidoo/AgentNexus/README.md

 1. **Memory**: Divided into short-term (for immediate context) and long-term (for persistent knowledge), allowing the agent to maintain continuity across interactions.

 2. **Tools**: A suite of capabilities including:
-   - VectorSearch() - Semantic similarity search
+   - VectorSearch() - Semantic similaritys search
    - TextGeneration() - Context-aware content creation
    - CodeExecutor() - Secure code execution
    - WebBrowser() - Web access and information retrieval